Zenreon/Scripts/README.md

 A collection of scripts for personal use.

 /Zenith - A discord bot WIP written in python3

 picommurder.sh - An unfinished bash script to kill compositor on steam game launch

+Any other scripts have their own repositories.